jochenjonc/blog-component-state/README.md

 - moving primitive tasks as subscription handling and state composition into another layer
 - declarative interaction between component and service

-If we would pipe every incoming value to a "thing" and implement the a combination of the above problems i a single place.
+If we would pipe every incoming value to a "thing" and implement the combination of the above problems I a single place.

 Let's see how the solutions look like when we put them into i.e. a service.